Welcome Friends and Neighbors!

 What’s up with the broken glass?

 At one point in time, the site that is now Horner Park was used as a dumping ground.
-Anytime the ground within is disturbed (i.e. adding fence posts for our fence) glass and other debris that has not composted gets kicked up to the surface.
+When the ground was disturbed during construction, glass fragments and other debris were exposed.
 The Chicago Park District is aware of the situation and is working on cleaning up the surface glass within the dog park and the greater Horner Park as well.
-The DFAC holds monthly clean-ups on the first Saturday of every month from 9am-11am to help tidy the area, including removing as much glass as possible.
-In addition, if you want to pitch in while you are using the park, please pick up any that you see and dispose of properly.
-If we all pitch in a bit, a lot can be accomplished!

-Will there be a separate area for small doggos?
+Is there a separate area for small doggos?

 Are all dogs allowed in the park?